Variational formulation of stochastic thermodynamics: Finite-dimensional systems: Variational principle of ST

 \subsection{Thermodynamic phase space}

-Following the approach described in Ref. \cite{GBYo2019}, we derive the dynamical equations (ODEs) for both configurational and thermal variables by extending the phase space $\Omega$ to include all relevant degrees of freedom.
+Following the approach described in Ref. \cite{GBYo2019}, we derive the dynamical equations (ODEs) for both configurational and thermal variables by extending the phase space $\Omega$ to include all thermodynamically relevant DoFs.
 The fundamental thermal variable introduced in this framework is the stochastic thermodynamic entropy $s$.
 For example, in a thermomechanical system, the extended phase space becomes $\Omega:=\{(\mathbf{x},\mathbf{p},s)\}$.

-Hence, $s$ is an independent state variable that accounts for the hidden DoFs of the system and is no longer given as a function of $\mP$ as in \eqref{eq:stoch_shannon}, nor is it given as a function of state \cite{Vaquero2025GSI}.
-This aligns with the fundamental path-dependence of the medium entropy highlighted in Sec. \ref{sec:stoch_entropy_prod}.
-Furthermore, this treatment has proven particularly effective in the deterministic (macroscopic) setting for describing nonequilibrium thermodynamics \cite{GBYo2019}, where defining an entropy function is especially challenging \cite{Calazans}.
+Hence, $s$ is an independent variable that accounts for the (internal) hidden DoFs of the system and is no longer given as a function of $\mP$ as in \eqref{eq:stoch_shannon}.
+Aligning with the fundamental path-dependence of the medium entropy highlighted in Sec. \ref{sec:stoch_entropy_prod}, $s$ is not assumed to be a function of state \cite{Vaquero2025GSI}; path-independence is recovered near equilibrium, as demonstrated in subsequent sections.
+This treatment has proven particularly effective in the deterministic (macroscopic) setting for describing nonequilibrium thermodynamics \cite{GBYo2019}, where defining an entropy function is especially challenging \cite{Calazans}.

 In stochastic descriptions---such as Langevin dynamics---the assumption of time-scale separation renders the heat bath concept intrinsic to the formulation.
 The thermodynamic entropy $s$ thereby characterizes the macrostate of the bath, whose dynamics are governed by heat exchange with the system, $T\,ds = -dq$.
-This interpretation is consistent with the microscopic dynamical entropy framework introduced in Ref.~\cite{ding2025}, in which the bath contribution to the total entropy can be inferred from the system's observable DoFs via the Clausius relation.
+This interpretation is consistent with the microscopic dynamical entropy framework introduced in Ref.~\cite{ding2025}, where the bath contribution to the total entropy can be inferred from the system's observable DoFs via the Clausius relation.

-In contrast to the standard framework of stochastic thermodynamics, the PDF is now defined over the complete thermodynamic phase space $\Omega$, acquiring the form $\mP(\mathbf{x},\mathbf{p},s,t)$ following the example of a thermomechanical system.
+In contrast to the standard framework of ST, the PDF is now defined over the complete thermodynamic phase space $\Omega$, acquiring the form $\mP(\mathbf{x},\mathbf{p},s,t)$ following the example of a thermomechanical system.
 The associated probability measure becomes $\mP(\mathbf{x},\mathbf{p},s,t)d\mathbf{x}d\mathbf{p}ds$.
 Accordingly, the stochastic system entropy and the Shannon entropy are defined as follows:

 where $d\Omega =d\mathbf{x}d\mathbf{p}ds$.
 The FP equation is denoted by $\p_t\mP = -\nabla_\Omega\cdot\mathbf{j}$, where $\nabla_\Omega$ denotes the gradient operator with respect to the thermodynamic phase space variables.
 In this particular example, $\nabla_\Omega=(\p_\mathbf{x},\p_\mathbf{p},\p_s)$.
 Note that, without assuming an infinite heat bath, the distribution $\mP$ encodes not only the statistics of the observable DoFs but also those of the bath macrostate, through its dependence on the thermodynamic entropy $s$.
 In subsequent sections it is shown that, under the infinite-bath assumption, the Maxwell–Boltzmann distribution is recovered at equilibrium.